 Trusted evidence.
 Informed decisions.
 Better health.

-The Cochrane Collaboration is a non-profit organization made up of thousands of volunteer researchers, health professionals and patients in over 50 countries.
+Cochrane is a non-profit organization made up of thousands of volunteer researchers, health professionals, patients, carers, and people passionate about improving health outcomes for everyone, everywhere, in over 130 countries.

 By producing and disseminating systematic reviews on the effectiveness of health-care interventions, Cochrane works to turn the research-generated evidence into useful information for making everyday decisions about health.